 Time on Page

 Keeping track of visitors’ time on your website is a key indicator of your prospects’ engagement and satisfaction.
-Monitoring the duration visitors spend on your web pages provides insight into how successful your content engages your target audience.
+Monitoring the duration visitors spend on your web pages provides insight into how successfully your content engages your target audience.

 Click-through rates (CTRs) give you insight into how many people click on a specific link relative to the number of people who have seen it.
 Higher rates indicate more successful lead generation efforts.
 You can use this data to understand which content generates the highest volume of clicks and, in turn, create more successful strategies to target potential customers.